Gary Johns

 Gary Thomas Johns (born 29 August 1952) is an Australian writer and politician.
 He was a member of the House of Representatives from 1987 to 1996, holding the Queensland seat of Petrie for the Australian Labor Party (ALP).
 He served as a minister in the Keating government.

 Early life

 Johns was born in Melbourne on 29 August 1952.
 He is the youngest of four sons born to Doris and Claude Johns; his father was a painter and decorator.
-He holds a Bachelor of Economics and Master of Arts from Monash University.
+He holds a Bachelor of Economics and Master of Arts from Monash University and, later, a PhD from the University of Queensland.
 He tutored in geography at Melbourne State College.

 Political career

 Johns joined the ALP in 1972.
 He worked as an organiser with the national secretariat of the ALP from 1978 to 1982, working under national secretaries David Combe and Bob McMullan.

 Johns was elected as the member for Petrie in 1987, and held it for the Australian Labor Party until his defeat in 1996.
 He served as Assistant Minister for Industrial Relations from December 1993 and Special Minister of State and Vice-President of the Executive Council from March 1994 until the defeat of the Keating government in 1996, in which he lost his seat to Liberal candidate Teresa Gambaro.